Burzio's generalization: Intransitives

 The following flow chart depicts the difference between the two types of intransitive verbs; unaccusative and unergative.
-Unaccusative verbs are subdivided into ergative intransitive verbs (depicted as "pure unaccusatives") and alternating unaccusatives.
-For more information on alternating unaccusatives see causative alternation.
+Unaccusative verbs are subdivided into "pure unaccusatives" and alternating unaccusatives (unaccusatives that are able to undergo causative alternation such as labile verbs).
+For more information on alternating unaccusatives, see causative alternation.

 Motivation for Burzio's Generalization

-Burzio’s generalization stems from two important observations:
+Burzio's generalization stems from two important observations: